Timber framing: Jetties

 A jetty is an upper floor which sometimes historically used a structural horizontal beam, supported on cantilevers, called a bressummer or 'jetty bressummer'; to bear the weight of the new wall, projecting outward from the preceding floor or storey.

 In the city of York in the North of England the famous street known as The Shambles exemplifies this, where jettied houses seem to almost touch above the street.

+The Victoria and Albert Museum has a portion of a jettied timber-framed façade with "carell" windows on display in the Daylit Gallery.
+The house was built in the 1590s, and survived the Great Fire of London.